Equity Risk Premium

 = Rate of Return on the Stock Market − Risk-free Rate

-Risk free rate is the rate of return on securities that are assumed to be risk-free.
+Risk-free interest rate is the rate of return on securities that are assumed to be risk-free.
 Return on long-term government securities is normally considered risk-free.

 Equity risk premium on an individual stock equals the product of equity risk premium on the market and the stock's beta coefficient.